davidnidorf/GettingAndCleaningDataProject/codebook.md

     6. LAYING

 TimeBodyAccelerationMean-X
-    The mean of the time-domain body accelerometer reading on the X axis -1..1
+    The mean of the time-domain body accelerometer reading along the X axis -1..1

 TimeBodyAccelerationMean-Y
-    The mean of the time-domain body accelerometer reading on the Y axis -1..1
+    The mean of the time-domain body accelerometer reading along the Y axis -1..1

 TimeBodyAccelerationMean-Z
-    The mean of the time-domain body accelerometer reading on the Z axis -1..1
+    The mean of the time-domain body accelerometer reading along the Z axis -1..1

 TimeBodyAccelerationStandardDeviation-X
-    The standard deviation of the time-domain body accelerometer reading on the X axis -1..1
+    The standard deviation of the time-domain body accelerometer reading along the X axis -1..1

 TimeBodyAccelerationStandardDeviation-Y
-    The standard deviation of the time-domain body accelerometer reading on the Y axis -1..1
+    The standard deviation of the time-domain body accelerometer reading along the Y axis -1..1

 TimeBodyAccelerationStandardDeviation-Z
-    The standard deviation of the time-domain body accelerometer reading on the Z axis -1..1
+    The standard deviation of the time-domain body accelerometer reading along the Z axis -1..1

 TimeGravityAccelerationMean-X
-    The mean of the time-domain gravity accelerometer reading on the X axis -1..1
+    The mean of the time-domain gravity accelerometer reading along the X axis -1..1

 TimeGravityAccelerationMean-Y
-    The mean of the time-domain gravity accelerometer reading on the Y axis -1..1
+    The mean of the time-domain gravity accelerometer reading along the Y axis -1..1

 TimeGravityAccelerationMean-Z
-    The mean of the time-domain gravity accelerometer reading on the Z axis -1..1
+    The mean of the time-domain gravity accelerometer reading along the Z axis -1..1

 TimeGravityAccelerationStandardDeviation-X
-    The standard deviation of the time-domain gravity accelerometer reading on the X axis -1..1
+    The standard deviation of the time-domain gravity accelerometer reading along the X axis -1..1

 TimeGravityAccelerationStandardDeviation-Y
-    The standard deviation of the time-domain gravity accelerometer reading on the Y axis -1..1
+    The standard deviation of the time-domain gravity accelerometer reading along the Y axis -1..1

 TimeGravityAccelerationStandardDeviation-Z
-    The standard deviation of the time-domain gravity accelerometer reading on the Z axis -1..1
+    The standard deviation of the time-domain gravity accelerometer reading along the Z axis -1..1

 TimeBodyAccelerationJerkMean-X
-    The mean of the time-domain body accelerometer jerk reading on the X axis -1..1
+    The mean of the time-domain body accelerometer jerk reading along the X axis -1..1

 TimeBodyAccelerationJerkMean-Y
-    The mean of the time-domain body accelerometer jerk reading on the Y axis -1..1
+    The mean of the time-domain body accelerometer jerk reading along the Y axis -1..1

 TimeBodyAccelerationJerkMean-Z
-    The mean of the time-domain body accelerometer jerk reading on the Z axis -1..1
+    The mean of the time-domain body accelerometer jerk reading along the Z axis -1..1

 TimeBodyAccelerationJerkStandardDeviation-X
-    The standard deviation of the time-domain body accelerometer jerk reading on the X axis -1..1
+    The standard deviation of the time-domain body accelerometer jerk reading along the X axis -1..1

 TimeBodyAccelerationJerkStandardDeviation-Y
-    The standard deviation of the time-domain body accelerometer jerk reading on the Y axis -1..1
+    The standard deviation of the time-domain body accelerometer jerk reading along the Y axis -1..1

 TimeBodyAccelerationJerkStandardDeviation-Z
-    The standard deviation of the time-domain body accelerometer jerk reading on the Z axis -1..1
+    The standard deviation of the time-domain body accelerometer jerk reading along the Z axis -1..1

 TimeBodyGyroMean-X
-    The mean of the time-domain gyroscope reading on the X axis -1..1
+    The mean of the time-domain gyroscope reading along the X axis -1..1

 TimeBodyGyroMean-Y
-    The mean of the time-domain gyroscope reading on the Y axis -1..1
+    The mean of the time-domain gyroscope reading along the Y axis -1..1

 TimeBodyGyroMean-Z
-    The mean of the time-domain gyroscope reading on the Z axis -1..1
+    The mean of the time-domain gyroscope reading along the Z axis -1..1

 TimeBodyGyroStandardDeviation-X
-    The standard deviation of the time-domain gyroscope reading on the X axis -1..1
+    The standard deviation of the time-domain gyroscope reading along the X axis -1..1

 TimeBodyGyroStandardDeviation-Y
-    The standard deviation of the time-domain gyroscope reading on the Y axis -1..1
+    The standard deviation of the time-domain gyroscope reading along the Y axis -1..1

 TimeBodyGyroStandardDeviation-Z
-    The standard deviation of the time-domain gyroscope reading on the Z axis -1..1
+    The standard deviation of the time-domain gyroscope reading along the Z axis -1..1

 TimeBodyGyroJerkMean-X
-    The mean of the time-domain gyroscope jerk reading on the X axis -1..1
+    The mean of the time-domain gyroscope jerk reading along the X axis -1..1

 TimeBodyGyroJerkMean-Y
-    The mean of the time-domain gyroscope jerk reading on the Y axis -1..1
+    The mean of the time-domain gyroscope jerk reading along the Y axis -1..1

 TimeBodyGyroJerkMean-Z
-    The mean of the time-domain gyroscope jerk reading on the Z axis -1..1
+    The mean of the time-domain gyroscope jerk reading along the Z axis -1..1

 TimeBodyGyroJerkStandardDeviation-X
-    The standard deviation of the time-domain gyroscope jerk reading on the X axis -1..1
+    The standard deviation of the time-domain gyroscope jerk reading along the X axis -1..1

 TimeBodyGyroJerkStandardDeviation-Y
-    The standard deviation of the time-domain gyroscope jerk reading on the Y axis -1..1
+    The standard deviation of the time-domain gyroscope jerk reading along the Y axis -1..1

 TimeBodyGyroJerkStandardDeviation-Z
-    The standard deviation of the time-domain gyroscope jerk reading on the Z axis -1..1
+    The standard deviation of the time-domain gyroscope jerk reading along the Z axis -1..1

 TimeBodyAccelerationMagnitudeMean